sebescudie/VL.OpenWeather/README.md

 ### [Air Pollution API](https://openweathermap.org/api/air-pollution)

 - Air pollution history
+- Air pollution forecast

 ## Compatibility

 - Starting with `1.0.0-preview07` this plugin only works with vvvv gamma 2021.4.11.
 Older previews should work with any vvvv version
-- Starting with `1.0.0` stable, this plugin was only tested with vvvv gamma 5.1
+- Starting with `1.0.0`, this plugin was only tested with vvvv gamma 5.1

 ## Installation